 Toy production continued until the factory closed in 1984.

-What's your Sutcliffe worth?
+What's your Sutcliffe worth in 2021?
 Here are some recently sold items.